The Communication Thesis

 - Obtain written certification from the faculty supervisor that the student has the required technological and editing skills needed

-- Notify Alison Feather of their intention to complete a documentary thesis
+- Notify Dr. Kim Woolf of their intention to complete a documentary thesis

 - The thesis must be original work not completed in a previous course or undertaken in a current course outside the thesis seminar.
 In some cases, the thesis may continue work initiated in an Independent Study or in COMM 395 completed prior to the fall semester of senior year.
 Prior written approval by both thesis supervisors is required to ensure that an appropriate amount of new research is conducted for the thesis.